anonymin/thinkful-vday/readme.md

 Well, we've added all the HTML structure to our page.
 Check out the fullscreen preview [here](http://cssdeck.com/labs/full/m9d3pqjy).

 Kind of bland.
-We can quickly change that with CSS!
+Fortunately, we can quickly change that with CSS!

 ### Our Card's Style (CSS)